nadsat89/narvd444_dtOF_2017/README.md

 # narvd444_dtOF_2017
+Week 8 MIDTERM.Readme File
+The midterm is a basic application, also inspired by the Pixar Movie "UP".
+The Goal is to take the house to the top of the cliff (right on top of the waterfall) by adding and exploding balloons (position y is being affected by gravity and liftForce).
+It's also possible to change direction by tapping the arrows, or explode all balloons at once by tapping "k".

 Week 5 Homework UPDATE.
 Readme File
 This is the Update of Week #5.
 In this week, I created an animation inspired by the "titles" of the Pixar Logo.
 I animated the Pixar Lamp "Luxo" to jump throughout the screen.
 In this case I used a png image.
 Originally I created the lamp itself in openFramworks using ofVertex + ofDrawLine; but I found it really hard to control with variables.
 In contrast, for the png file, I just had the variables of position, width and height.